 Get help now

-What should I do if I can't afford my court fine?
+What should I do if I cannot afford my court fine?

-Attachments of earnings or deductions from benefits are taken at fixed amounts and you can't reduce the payments once they're set.
+Attachments of earnings or deductions from benefits are taken at fixed amounts.
+You cannot reduce the payments once they are set.

-The fines officer won't always agree to reduce your payments.
+The fines officer may not agree to reduce your payments.
 They may pass your case to a magistrate or District Judge to decide instead.

 What happens if I miss payments to a fine?

-• Setting an attachment of earnings or deduction from benefits, if this wasn't done initially
+• Setting an attachment of earnings or deduction from benefits

 • A charging order securing the debt against your home

-The fines officers may refer your case back to a magistrate or District Judge who can take extra steps to collect the fine, including:
+The fines officers may refer your case back to a magistrate or District Judge.
+They can take extra steps to collect the fine, including:

 • Increasing the fine by 50%

-• Ordering you to do unpaid work, sometimes referred to as ‘community service’
+• Ordering you to do unpaid work, also called ‘community service’

 • Sending you to prison